• Free shipping on all orders

 Poisonous Frogs and Toads

 All frogs and toads are technically poisonous, but not all carry toxins potent enough to harm your dog.
-Amphibians carry poisonous glands on their skin that secrete a toxin as a defense mechanism against predation, or protect against microorganisms.
+Amphibians carry poisonous glands on their skin that secrete a toxin as a defense mechanism against predation or protect against microorganisms.
 When the frog or toad is eaten or disturbed by your dog, they secrete toxins that are absorbed into your dog’s mucous membranes (mouth, gums, or eyes).
 These toxins are bad-tasting and can irritate your dog’s mouth, which is why many dogs will foam at the mouth after eating a frog or toad.

-Most of the common frogs your dog may encounter will not pose a health risk to your dog if they are eaten, and toads are more of a concern.
+Most of the common frogs your dog may encounter will not pose a health risk to your dog if they are eaten, but toads are more of a concern.
 It is important to identify the difference between which type of amphibian your dog has eaten since this can influence whether your dog’s health is in trouble.

 toad

-Image Credit: delo, Pixabay`
+Image Credit: delo, Pixabay

 Poisonous Frogs